 Chris Bosse is director of LAVA Asia Pacific based in Sydney, Australia, and Tobias Wallisser and Alexander Rieck are co-directors of the European division of LAVA, based in Berlin and Stuttgart, Germany.

 Chris Bosse is Adjunct Professor at the University of Technology, Sydney.
 Educated in Germany and Switzerland, he worked with several high-profile European architects before moving to Sydney.
 Whilst Associate Architect at PTW Architects in Sydney he completed many projects in Asia and the Middle East.
 His work on the Watercube Olympic swimming centre in Beijing received the Atmosphere Award at the 9th Venice Architecture Biennale and the AIA Jorn Utzon Award for International Architecture; he won an Emerging Architect Award from RIBA in 2008 London, a 40 Under 40 Award in 2012 and Australian Design Honour at the Australian Design Centre in Sydney in 2015.
+WATCH VIDEO

 Alexander Rieck works as a senior researcher at the renowned Fraunhofer Institute in Stuttgart.
 He studied architecture in Stuttgart and Phoenix and holds a PhD with a dissertation on creativity stimulating environments.
 He started his research career in the virtual reality environment.
 Having led many Office 21 research projects, he is a renowned expert on innovations in the fields of office, hotel, living and future construction, and an author of many publications about working environments and building processes of the future.